Plural Nouns: Words Ending in "f" and "fe"

 The learner identifies if phrasal verbs are used correctly in a sentence.
 If they are not used correctly, the student substitutes the correct answer.

 In this learning activity you'll practice verb tenses in the present, present perfect, past, and past perfect tenses.

 Use "Do" and "Make" Correctly: Part 2 in a Series

 By Joan Hoffmann

-In this learning activity you'll review and practice the various forms of the verb "make."
+In this learning activity you'll explore various forms of the verb "do."

 By Steve Utschig

 In this animated activity, learners observe impression procedures.

 In this animated activity, learners observe how a viscometer operates.